dannycab/phy321msu/_sources/slides/day-33-introduction-to-lagrangian-dynamics.md

 # Clicker Question 33-4

-For a 1D SHO, the kintetic and potential energy are given by:
+For a 1D SHO, the kinetic and potential energy are given by:

 $$
 T = \frac{1}{2} m \dot{x}^2 \quad \text{and} \quad V = \frac{1}{2} k x^2